b-lukaszuk/BS_wJ_eng/contents/binary.md

 sc(s)
 ```

-The function is rather simple.
-First, we align the binaries to contain the same
+The key function is rather simple.
+First, we align the binaries to contain the
-number of bits/slots (`getEqlLenBins`) and declare (and initialize) a few helper
+same number of bits/slots (`getEqlLenBins`) and declare (and initialize) a few
-variables.
+helper variables.
 Next, we move from right to left (`reverse` functions) by the
 corresponding bits (`b1`, `b2`) of our binary numbers (`bin1` and `bin2`).
 We
 add the bits together (`add(b1, b2)`) and prepend (`*`) the obtained
 `runningBit` and `carriedBit` to `runningBits` and `carriedBits`, respectively.